Diegometro1/CSCIE-15/03_Laravel/03_Composer_Setup_Mac.md

 $ sudo cd /usr/local/bin
 ```

 *Note: On some versions of OSX the `/usr` directory does not exist by default.
-If you receive the error `/usr/local/bin/composer: No such file or directory` then you must create the directory manually using this command `mkdir -p /usr/local/bin`.*
+If you receive the error `/usr/local/bin/composer: No such file or directory` then you must create the directory manually using this command `sudo mkdir -p /usr/local/bin`.*

 Once in `/usr/local/bin`, download and install `composer.phar`: